Entelegynae: Characterization

 The Entelegynae are characterized primarily by the nature of the female genital system.
 The ancestral (plesiomorphic) system is found in non-entelegyne spiders, where there is a single external genital opening in the female's abdomen.
 One or more males inject sperm from their palpal bulbs via this opening; the sperm is usually stored in special spermathecae (absent in some spiders, e.g. Pholcus).
 When eggs are released from the ovaries, sperm is also released, and the fertilized eggs pass out of the female's body by the same opening.
 Sperm that enters first is likely to be the last to fertilize eggs.

 In entelegyne spiders, there are three external openings in the female's body.
 Sperm is injected via one or other of the two separate copulatory openings and enters the spermathecae.
 Egg release and fertilization occurs in the same way as in non-entelegyne spiders.
 In this "flow through" system, sperm that enters first can be the first to fertilize eggs.

 The copulatory openings are usually surrounded by a hardened (sclerotized) area called the epigynum.
 In some entelegyne families, such as araneids, the epigynum includes a projection that covers or partially covers the copulatory openings.
 This plays a role in aligning the male's palpal bulb during mating.
-Male entelegyne spiders generally have more complex palpal bulbs than other groups of spiders and the bulbs are expanded and moved by haemolytic pressure alone, as there are no muscles attached to them.
+Male entelegyne spiders generally have more complex palpal bulbs than other groups of spiders and the bulbs are expanded and moved by hydraulic pressure alone, as there are no muscles attached to them.